mattheworres/compare-hare/README.md

 2. Then, you should be able to run all XUnit tests with `dotnet test`

 3. TBD: Front end testing with Jest

+## Tricky stuff

+* Getting "second selector undefined"?
+Yeah, this likely means you either fat-fingered the name of a base selector, OR, you need to stop and re-start `yarn start` so it can run all of those goofy scripts that re-generates the index files (including reducers)